Shiv Sena Dussehra rallies: Uddhav Thackeray dares Shinde to talk about Hindutva without BJP’s help

 After more than a week of political drama, the coalition was ousted from power as the Thackeray faction was reduced to a minority in the state Assembly.
 Shinde was sworn in as the chief minister of Maharashtra on June 30, while the BJP’s Devendra Fadnavis took oath as his deputy.

-Both, Thackeray and Shinde, now claim to represent the real Shiv Sena and are fighting a legal battle for the same.
+Both, Thackeray and Shinde are now fighting a legal battle to be recognised as the “real” Shiv Sena.